blenzner26/anduin/exhibit-kiosk/README.md

 # Tolkien Exhibit App

-React.js app designed for upcoming exhibit that allows users to see where a passage appears in various versions of the original manuscripts and allows a comparison between different versions of the manuscript drafts.
+React.js app designed for exhibit that allows users to see where a passage appears in various versions of the original manuscripts and allows a comparison between different versions of the manuscript drafts.

 ## Dependencies